 Just a few years ago, I visited the Riddles club in Orland Park with the hopes of performing at their open mic night on Thursdays.
 I wrote some jokes.
 And you better believe that they were very, very funny.
 So funny that I was afraid that someone would die laughing.
-I went to Riddles a few times just to check out the ambience.
+Anyhow, I went to Riddles a few times just to check out the ambience.
 My very first night there, I was told that I wouldn’t have to pay a cover charge if I was an open mic performer.
 As tempting as this invitation was, I politely declined.
 Okay, I admit it.
 I was afraid to go on stage!
-I had flashbacks to when I actually did go up on stage.
+I had flashbacks to when I actually did go up on stage, once upon a time.

 Anyway, when I was finally comfortable with the club, I decided to perform.
 I wrote some more killer jokes.
 I thought about rehearsing, but I was afraid to sound too rehearsed.
-So, I didn’t rehearse.
-But believe, I was ready!
+So, I didn’t rehearse at all.
+But believe me, I was ready!
 Oh, yes, I was!
-Or so I had fooled myself into believing When I get to the club and tell them that I want to perform for open mic, they tell me that open mic has been cancelled.
+Or so I had fooled myself into believing so.
+When I get to the club and tell them that I want to perform for open mic, they tell me that open mic has been cancelled.
 How disappointing!
 Well, not really.
 What I really meant was, “What a relief!”
 Especially, since I was invited to stay to watch the show without paying a cover charge.
 Well, open mic night was cancelled because the starring acts had arrived a day early and want to perform in order to warm up for their weekend performances.
-I must that I thoroughly enjoyed the show.
+I must say that I thoroughly enjoyed the show.
 I was also greatly relieved that I didn’t have to perform.

 Whenever I get the urge to perform again, I get really motivated.
-But then, I lose the urge when I realize that I would have to leave the house about 8:00 pm and return until after midnight.
+But then, I lose the urge when I realize that I would have to leave the house about 8:00 pm and not return until after midnight.
 I used to enjoy that, but I didn’t have to get up early to go to work.
 I would usually wake up at the crack of noon, go running, and then relax before I went to the comedy clubs.
 I have become such a homebody lately.
 I really enjoy staying home!
 Of course, I occasionally leave the house.
 I not exactly a shut-in.